adlnet/xAPI-Spec/xAPI.md

 For filter parameters which are not time or sequence based (that is, other than since, until, or limit), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets the condition.
-The time and sequence based parameters must still be applied to the Statement making the StatementRef in this manner.
+The time and sequence based parameters MUST still be applied to the Statement making the StatementRef in this manner.
 This rule applies recursively, so that "Statement a" is a match when a targets b which targets c and the filter conditions described above match for "Statement c".